YasmeenHany14/Student-Examanation-System/README.md

 # Student Examination System

 A full-stack Student Examination System built with ASP.NET Core (.NET) for the backend and Angular for the frontend.
-This platform enables educational institutions to efficiently manage and monitor student examinations, automate exam generation, and streamline evaluation processes.
+This website enables educational institutions to efficiently manage and monitor student examinations, automate exam generation, and streamline evaluation processes.

 ## Features